How Aid Is Determined

 Tuition, fees, room and board, books, supplies, personal expenses, transportation.

-Amount a family is expected to contribute to the cost of attendance.
+Measure of a family’s ability to pay the cost of attendance.
 It is determined by the FAFSA.
 It also determines a student’s eligibility for grant assistance.

 = Financial Need